ember-learn/guides-source/guides/v3.16.0/in-depth-topics/native-classes-in-depth.md

 However, child classes can use the `super` keyword to access the parent, and use its methods and accessors.
-Class fields are always overwritten on the instance, so the values on the parent class cannot be accessed on by the child if they are redefined.
+Class fields are always overwritten on the instance, so the values on the parent class cannot be accessed by the child if they are redefined.

 ### `constructor` in extends